German auxiliary cruiser Atlantis: Design

 Atlantis was 155 m long and displaced 17600 t.
 She had a single funnel amidships.
-She had a crew of 349 (21 officers and 328 enlisted sailors) and a Scottish terrier, Ferry, as mascot.
-The cruiser carried a dummy funnel and variable-height masts, and was well supplied with paint, canvas, and materials for further altering her appearance, including costumes for the crew and flags.
+She had a crew of 349 (21 officers and 328 enlisted sailors) and a Scottish Terrier, Ferry, as mascot.
+The cruiser carried a dummy funnel and variable-height masts.
+A stock of paint, canvas, and materials was carried to alter her appearance, including costumes for the crew and flags.
 Atlantis was capable of being modified to twenty-six different silhouettes.

 Weapons and aircraft

 The ship was equipped with six 150 mm guns, one 75 mm gun on the bow, two twin-37 mm anti-aircraft guns and four 20 mm automatic cannons; all of these were hidden, mostly behind pivotable false deck or side structures.
 A phony crane and deckhouse on the aft section hid two of the 150 mm guns; the other four guns were concealed via flaps in the side that were raised when action was imminent.
 Atlantis also had four waterline torpedo tubes, and a 92-mine compartment.
-This gave her the fire power, and more importantly the fire control, of a light cruiser.
+This gave her the firepower and more importantly the fire control, of a light cruiser.
 The ship also carried two Heinkel He-114C seaplanes in one of its holds, one of these was fully assembled and the other one was packed away in crates.
 The Heinkel was later replaced at sea with the smaller Arado Ar 196.

 Engines

 Atlantis had two 6-cylinder diesel engines, which powered a single propeller.
 Top speed was 17.5 kn and a range of 60000 mi at 10 kn.
-Diesel engines allowed her to drift when convenient to conserve fuel, and unlike steam machinery, instantly restart her powerplant.
+Diesel engines allowed her to drift when convenient to conserve fuel and, unlike steam machinery, instantly restart her powerplant.